strawberry-graphql/strawberry/docs/integrations/channels.md

 ---

-The HTTP and WebSockets both are handled by different base classes.
+The HTTP and WebSockets protocol are handled by different base classes.
 HTTP uses `GraphQLHTTPConsumer` and WebSockets uses `GraphQLWSConsumer`.
 Both of them can be extended:

-## GraphQLHTTPConsumer
+## GraphQLHTTPConsumer (HTTP)

 ### Options